 by Mike Ratliff

-On one of those days, as he was teaching, Pharisees and teachers of the law were sitting there, who had come from every village of Galilee and Judea and from Jerusalem.
-And the power of the Lord was with him to heal.
-And behold, some men were bringing on a bed a man who was paralyzed, and they were seeking to bring him in and lay him before Jesus, but finding no way to bring him in, because of the crowd, they went up on the roof and let him down with his bed through the tiles into the midst before Jesus.
-And when he saw their faith, he said, “Man, your sins are forgiven you.”
-And the scribes and the Pharisees began to question, saying, “Who is this who speaks blasphemies?
-Who can forgive sins but God alone?”
-(Luke 5:17-21 ESV)
+17 One day He was teaching; and there were some Pharisees and teachers of the law sitting there, who had come from every village of Galilee and Judea and from Jerusalem; and the power of the Lord was present for Him to perform healing.
+18 And some men were carrying on a bed a man who was paralyzed; and they were trying to bring him in and to set him down in front of Him.
+19 But not finding any way to bring him in because of the crowd, they went up on the roof and let him down through the tiles with his stretcher, into the middle of the crowd, in front of Jesus.
+20 Seeing their faith, He said, “Friend, your sins are forgiven you.”
+21 The scribes and the Pharisees began to reason, saying, “Who is this man who speaks blasphemies?
+Who can forgive sins, but God alone?”
+Luke 5:17-21 (NASB)